kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-One final enhancement I would like to add to this form is to not show the errors initially, but to only show them (if appropriate) after the user has interacted with the email field.
+One final enhancement I would like to add to this form is to not show the errors initially, but to only show them (if appropriate) once the user has interacted with the email field.
 This is a common practice and is considered a good user experience.

 With our current set up, it is very easy to add that feature in.